 The backs of cards often told a story and might impart information related to the image on the front or was a puzzle piece - another reason to complete your collection.
 The Batman cards cannily employed both methods.
 The first series included a dramatic narrative; the second set was adorned with mini-puzzles of Batman and Robin, the Joker, Riddler, etc. with explanatory copy on the right side.

 The Monkees was a hit TV show on NBC in 1966.
 The original concept was conceived to be a fictional group capitalizing on The Beatles (who had a card set of their own).
 Initially, professional musicians did most of the tunes, but soon the screen Monkees played their own instruments, headlining hits by songwriters Tommy Boyce, Bobby Hart and Neil Diamond.
-With their overwhelming popularity its no surprise that the Monkees had several card sets were produced in 1966-68, Above is an example produced by Donruss.
+With their overwhelming popularity it's no surprise that the Monkees had several card sets produced between 1966-68.
+Above is an example produced by Donruss.
 I was a huge fan at the time and likely collected the cards with whatever spare change I acquired, although my older brother John recalls buying all (or most) of the Batman cards on his own.

 The Green Hornet was a masked crimefighter whose radio show debuted in 1936.
 The character also appeared in comic books and serials.
 The Hornet was brought to television screens in 1966 by producer William Dozier, the man responsible for Batman's success on the small screen.
 Lightning didn't strike twice, though, and the show lasted just one season.
 Unlike Batman, The Green Hornet wasn't played for laughs; he often fought ordinary criminals and stayed truer to its original premise.
 Van Williams starred as Britt Reid/The Hornet and Bruce Lee played his aide Kato.
 In a few years Lee would become recognized for popularizing Kung Fu in a run of movies.